auvantas/Football-Prediction-Prompt/prompt-template.md

-### Prompt V15 ###
+**### Prompt V16 ###**

-1.  **Initial Prediction:** For the given football match, make a preliminary score prediction based on intuition, odds, or basic context.
+1.  **Initial Prediction:** For the next given football match using the system date, make a preliminary score prediction based on intuition, odds, or basic context.
 Save this prediction mentally or on a conceptual "scratchpad."
 2.  **Analysis Target:** Focus analysis on the specific match provided.
 3.  **Iterative Analysis Loop & Conceptual Data Handling:**
     Follow the "Data Check" steps (Step 4) below for the targeted match.